What metrics should be tracked at a project level?

 A major statistic to keep an eye on is the effective utilization of available resources, as this will have a direct impact on the project's profitability.
 Industry expert Suchitra Mishra noted that any deviations in utilization must be quickly remedied to get the project back on track and ensure that assets are being used at an optimal level.
 Doing so will help development teams keep up with demands and perform up to expectations.

 "Delayed projects, increased ramp-up activities, less work provided by the customer, unplanned vacations, less competent resources can impact this metric," Mishra wrote.
 To get better control over these quality metrics in project management, robust time reporting systems should be available in the organization.
 Using this, project managers can analyze effort distribution across different project phases/activities.

 In most businesses, there is often a set budget that developers must stick to in order to complete their projects.
 Similarly, deadlines are becoming more strict and often push the boundaries with less time available to develop a program.
 These two aspects are important to monitor as they have a direct effect on each other.
 If the funds run out prematurely, it could delay the project's progress, preventing it from achieving expected milestones and bypassing the completion date.
 If the schedule turns out to be longer than anticipated, this could raise the overall costs of the app and affect its profitability in the long run.

-Consult 101 management consultant Anand Subramaniam noted in a presentation that by calculating the planned value of work scheduled against the actual cost, developers can see the overall expense of their projects.
+Consult 101 quality metrics in project management consultant Anand Subramaniam noted in a presentation that by calculating the planned value of work scheduled against the actual cost, developers can see the overall expense of their projects.
 From these numbers, the schedule variance and cost variance can be determined.
 This will allow development teams and stakeholders to more accurately plan future initiatives and ensure that there will be enough funds and time available.